5 Reasons Why Most Guitar Teachers Don't Get Tons Of Guitar Students Or Earn 6-Figures (& How YOU Can)

 Here are some examples of how to do this:

-Stop advertising “low cost” guitar lessons (or charging less than your competition) - offer the highest RESULTS for your students and charge for it accordingly.
-Fact: your students don't want “guitar lessons” - they want the result of becoming awesome guitar players.
+- Stop advertising “low cost” guitar lessons (or charging less than your competition) - offer the highest RESULTS for your guitar students and charge for it accordingly.
+Fact: your guitar students don't want “guitar lessons” - they want the result of becoming awesome guitar players.

-…STOP… go back and reread the last sentence 3 more times…and THINK about the MASSIVE untapped opportunity it presents for you to grow a successful business.
+…STOP… go back and reread the last sentence 3 more times…and THINK about the MASSIVE untapped opportunity it presents for you to grow a successful guitar teaching business.

 When you specialize in delivering superior results (vs. being a “lower-cost alternative” of the same mediocre guitar teacher next door), it is a win-win situation for your guitar students AND for your bank account.

-Guitar Teacher Failure Reason #2: Teaching Guitar Lessons To Non-Serious “Problem” Students
+Guitar Teacher Failure Reason #2: Teaching Guitar Lessons To Non-Serious “Problem” Guitar Students

 One of the most destructive myths you can believe as a guitar teacher is:

-“You just have to accept and deal with having problem students”
+“You just have to accept and deal with having problem guitar students”

-When you let students walk all over you by arriving late, not showing up, paying late, etc., you put THEM in control of your time and your ability to earn more money teaching guitar.
-All the time you waste dealing with headaches caused by problem students is time you can never invest into growing your business further or working with serious students who desperately want and need your help with their guitar playing.
+- When you let guitar students walk all over you by arriving late, not showing up, paying late, etc., you put THEM in control of your time and your ability to earn more money teaching guitar.
+All the time you waste dealing with headaches caused by problem guitar students is time you can never invest into growing your guitar teaching business further or working with serious guitar students who desperately want and need your help with their guitar playing.

-You’ll never be able to keep a full guitar teaching schedule.
-Problem students rarely stick around for long, leaving you constantly scrambling to replace them just to break even.
+- You’ll never be able to keep a full guitar teaching schedule.
+Problem guitar students rarely stick around for long, leaving you constantly scrambling to replace them just to break even.

 Guitar Teacher Failure Reason #3: Not Actively Promoting Guitar Lessons During Slow Periods Throughout The Year